ksarada/Keras_AxSNN_conversion/README.md

 1) Automate the identification of models that come with an input layer
 2) Automate model specification
 3) Stride specification, padding etc
+4) Currently, only parsed models from snntoolbox(cite link) are supported as layers such as Activation, Dropout etc are removed.
+Must include this here, for all models.

 TODO: (axsnnsim)
 1) Max Pooling support